nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 chapter: kupe
 ---

+## Outline

-You will learn how to set up your account on Kupe and how to login to the machine.
+You will learn how to:

+ 1. setup your account on kupe
+ 2. setup two factor authentication (if connecting from outside NIWA's network)
+ 3. login to the machine

-### Requirements
+## Requirements

 You will need a terminal program to login to Kupe: